JCMSK/2022_JCW/README.md

 ### Walk/hike
 - Fort Sint Pieter and the Caves
-- Just wear comfortable shoes.
-No special attire is needed!
+- No special attire is needed.
+Just wear comfortable shoes
 - Consider bringing raincoat/umbrella in case of rain!